sowsan/architecture-center/docs/cloud-adoption/governance/journeys/large-enterprise/resource-consistency-evolution.md

 3. Azure Monitor implementation
     1. Once a mission-critical subscription is identified, a log analytics workspace can be created using PowerShell.
 This is a predeployment process.

-**Individual cloud adoption subscription**: The following will ensure that each subscription is discoverable by the monitoring solution and ready to be included in BCDR practices.
+**Individual cloud adoption subscription:** The following will ensure that each subscription is discoverable by the monitoring solution and ready to be included in BCDR practices.

 1. Azure Policy for mission-critical nodes
     1. Audit and enforce use of standard roles only.